 Also known as Rudrakund, Mystery Lake, or Skeleton Lake, Roopkund exists at the base of the Trisul Mountains in the far northern reaches of Uttarakhand state of India.
 The lake is roughly 500 square feet and six to eight feet deep.
 August and September are the only months when the lake is visible, while the rest of the year it lies hidden under a thick blanket of snow.

 The ranger H.K.
 Madhwal was the first official person to report the skeletons after he encountered them during his plant-hunting expedition in 1942.
 He observed, “The whole place was littered with scores of human bodies.
 Flesh like inflated rubber was sticking to most of the bodies.
 Their grinning faces made the scene still more hideous.
-Our porters were so much terrified at this gruesome site that they at once took to their heels, thinking that they had landed in a ghost land.”
+Our porters were so much terrified at this gruesome sight that they at once took to their heels, thinking that they had landed in a ghost land.”
 (Negi, R.S.).

 After the porters ran away from the lake, Madhwal and his assistant stayed behind to take a closer look.
 They saw that some of the bodies and leather sandals (chappals) were larger than typical.
 That style of footwear did not come from the area.
 Additionally, there were bamboo sticks, wooden utensils, and umbrellas sticking out of the snow.
 Experts had no concrete answers to explain who the bodies were or how they got there, and, thus, the great mystery of Roopkund Lake unfolded.